Creating session report templates

 • Session Buffer (optional)

-Click Save to update the session type.
+Click Save to update the session category.

-4. Viewing Session Type Details
+4. Viewing Session Category Details

-To inspect details of a session type:
+To inspect details of a session category:

 1. Click the name of the category or three-dot menu.